-Zhang was jailed for 18 months, his wife Shao Yuan after being notified by Zhang’s lawyer on January 8.
+Zhang was jailed for 18 months, his wife Shao Yuan said after being notified by Zhang’s lawyer on January 8.

 Zhang was arrested at his residence in Guiyang, Guizho Province on August 12, 2019 and has been held in police custody ever since.
-The authorities later him of spreading false information defaming the Chinese Communist Party on Twitter.
+The authorities later accused him of spreading false information defaming the Chinese Communist Party on Twitter.

 Zhang has been detained since August and is therefore expected to be released on February 12.
-Nevertheless, Zhang vowed to appeal against the ruling.
+Nevertheless, Zhang reportedly vowed to appeal against the ruling.

 Zhang has been targeted by the Chinese authorities for several years.
-In February 2014, he after asking the then-U.S. Secretary of State John Kerry to help “tear down this great firewall that blocks the Internet” during their meeting in Beijing.
+In February 2014, he made headlines after asking the then-U.S. Secretary of State John Kerry to help “tear down this great firewall that blocks the Internet” during their meeting in Beijing.

-He later published an in the global magazine Foreign Policy, calling on the U.S. government to deny visas to those involved in building and maintaining the Chinese great firewall of censorship.
+He later published an op-ed in the global magazine Foreign Policy, calling on the U.S. government to deny visas to those involved in building and maintaining the Chinese great firewall of censorship.
 He was subsequently fired from Tencent.